iechor/docs/content/desktop/use-desktop/volumes.md

 Emptying a volume deletes all a volume's data, but doesn't delete the volume.
-When emptying a volume used by one or more running containers, the containers are temporarily stopped while Docker empties the data, and then restarted when the emptying process is completed.
+When emptying a volume used by one or more running containers, the containers are temporarily stopped while iEchor empties the data, and then restarted when the emptying process is completed.

 To empty a volume:

-1. Sign in to Docker Desktop.
+1. Sign in to iEchor Desktop.
 You must be signed in to empty a volume.
 2. Select the **Show volume actions** icon in the **Actions** column for the volume you want to delete.
 3. Select **Empty volume**.